 During the evidentiary hearing on the preliminary injunction, the district court recognized the State's witness, Dr. Crockett, as an expert in the areas of obstetrics, gynecology and the FDA approval process but refused to allow Dr. Crockett to testify as an expert regarding medical and surgical abortion or the critical review of medical literature.
 The State argues that refusing to recognize Dr. Crockett as an expert on medical and surgical abortion because she did not perform elective abortion procedures was an abuse of discretion.
 The State argues that performing elective abortion procedures is not a prerequisite to being an expert on such procedures and points out that such a rule would make it extremely difficult for governmental entities to secure the services of expert witnesses in such cases.
 The practical point is well taken, and the legal principle is sound.
-As with any other procedure or topic, an individual can acquire expertise regarding elective abortion procedures through a variety of means other than actually performing the precise procedure at issue.
+As with any other procedure or topic, an individual can acquire expertise regarding elective abortion procedure at issue.
 See, e.g., Berry v.
 City of Detroit, 25 F.3d 1342, 1350 (6th Cir.
 1994) (observing that an aeronautical engineer would be qualified to testify about the flight of a bumblebee based on general flight principles even if he had never actually seen a bumblebee).

 Furthermore, the record is far from clear as to whether the district court judge even based her ruling solely on the fact that Dr. Crockett did not perform elective abortions.
 The district judge explicitly stated that whether a doctor performs elective abortions "has nothing to do with my recognizing someone as an expert or not.
 The only thing, I'm not looking at their point of view; I'm just looking at the experience and qualifications they need to be designated by the Court as an expert."
 (JA 594.)
 Nevertheless, viewing the record as a whole, there is some merit to the State's argument that in spite of what the district court said, the only conceivable reason for failing to recognize Dr. Crockett as an expert on elective medical and surgical abortion was, in fact, because she does not perform elective abortions.
-While the district court will by the State on the narrow issue which became the central focus.
+While the district court will have to resolve this issue at the trial on the merits, this court need not resolve this issue now because Dr. Crockett's proffered testimony, even if admitted into evidence, would not have been sufficient to defeat Plaintiffs' motion for a preliminary injunction.